Frequently asked questions

-meetn helps one person coordinate a meeting with several people.
-It is useful when getting everyone to one real meeting is the hard part.
+AgreeOnTime helps one organizer coordinate a meeting with several people.
+It is built for cases where getting everyone to one real meeting time is the hard part.

 Not exactly.
-Calendly is mostly for booking time with one person. meetn is for coordinating a meeting between several people.
+Calendly is mostly for booking time with one person.
+AgreeOnTime is for coordinating a meeting between several people.

 No. People can simply say what works for them, such as "Tuesday after 2" or "any morning except Thursday."